maoyadoudou/Defoliation/README.md

 4. If you only want to copy you source file, just make option is 0.
 If you want to insert parameter in your template during copying, make option is 1.
 ## P.S.
-Defoliation still needs improvement, and I will add new function in future, and I hope this project can give you some helps or hints.
+Defoliation still needs improvement, and I will add new functions and make it easier to use in future, and I hope this project can give you some help or hints.